Set up your wall display

 Setting it up

 - Add Oona to the home screen so it opens full-screen like an app.
-See the install guide for how, on both iPad and Android.

 - Stand or mount the tablet wherever the family will see it, and plug in the charger.